CSDL-UMD/wikihoaxes/README.md

 This will open the notebook interface in your browser.
 It will show the contents of this repository.
 Click on the entry called plots.ipynb.

 ## Replicating data generation
-After opening the notebook interface, click on the notebook data.ipynb to regenerate the data to to use in plots.ipynb.
+After opening the notebook interface, click on the notebook data.ipynb to regenerate the data used to generate the plots in plots.ipynb

 ## Wikimedia Toolforge server scripts
 The directory 'scripts' contains python files which are meant to run on Wikimedia's Toolforge server.